 Learning in the Natural World

-The holistic environment of a farm provides students with ample opportunities to practice functional skills, earn academic credit, gain vocational experience and practice skills learned in therapies.
+The holistic environment of farming provides students with ample opportunities to practice functional skills, earn academic credit, gain vocational experience and practice skills learned in therapies.
 Activities are aligned with IEPs and person-centered plans.
 A sample of farming tasks includes sorting, weighing, and selling produce at the farmer's market and caring for chickens, sheep and other farm animals.

 Connecting with the Cycles of Life